crescolincs/engineering-manufacturing/content/_index.md

   image: adv-eng-manu-brochure.png
   heading: Get the Data on Lincolnshire as a Engineering & Manufacturing Business Location
   lead: >-
-     Lincolnshire’s Engineering & Manufacturing sector Business Location Guide provides essential information and data for companies researching and evaluation Lincolnshire as a potential investment location, including:
+     Lincolnshire’s Engineering & Manufacturing sector Business Location Guide provides essential information and data for companies researching and evaluating Lincolnshire as a potential investment location, including:
   brochurecontents:
     - highlight: The market opportunity
     - highlight: Industry clusters